Mohammad Javad Zarif

-Before assuming his current position, he held various significant diplomatic and cabinet posts.
+Zarif has held various significant diplomatic and cabinet posts.
 He is a visiting professor at the School of International Relations and University of Tehran, teaching diplomacy and international organizations.
 He was the Permanent Representative of Iran to the United Nations from 2002 to 2007.
 He served as an advisor and senior advisor to the Foreign Minister, Deputy Foreign Minister in Legal and International affairs, member of the UN Eminent Persons Group on Dialogue Among Civilizations, Head of the UN Disarmament Commission in New York, and Vice President for International Affairs of the Islamic Azad University.

 Early life and education

 Zarif was born in Tehran around 1960, although other sources have given the year of birth as 1959 and 1961.
 According to The New Republic, Zarif was born to an "affluent, religiously devout and politically conservative merchant family in Tehran".
 His father was one of the most well-known businessmen of Isfahan, and his mother Efat Kashani (d.
 2013) was the daughter of one of the most famous businessmen of Tehran.
 He was educated at the Alavi School, a private religious institution.

 Zarif was shielded from TV, radio, and newspapers by his parents as a youth.
-There was only an alarm clock that played the Athan during prayers.
 Instead, he became exposed to revolutionary ideas by reading the books of Ali Shariati and Samad Behrangi.

 At age 17, he left Iran for the United States.
 Zarif attended Drew College Preparatory School, a private college-preparatory high school located in San Francisco, California.
 He went on to study at San Francisco State University, from which he gained a B.A. in 1981 and M.A. in 1982, both in international relations.
 Following this, Zarif continued his studies at the Josef Korbel School of International Studies, University of Denver, from which he obtained a second M.A. in international relations in 1984 and a Ph.D. in international law and policy in 1988.
 His thesis was titled "Self-Defense in International Law and Policy."

 Tom Rowe, a professor at the graduate school who led the committee that oversaw Zarif's dissertation, said: "He was among the very best students that I've ever taught."
 Ved Nanda, who taught and was on Zarif's dissertation committee, recalled: "[He was] good in the classroom.
 At that time ...
 I thought he'd play an important part in his country's life."